 Recently, different things I’ve been reading came together to force me to question what is an equitable energy transition.
 I cover a view from the 1970s.
 I bring in Ivan Illich, Kurt Vannegut and apply some recent concepts from Amartya Sen on equity.
 The result in an examination of the limitations of the Earth and the inequality within our social and energy system.
 I pursue a line of thought around the limits to our time on Earth and the carrying capacity of the Earth.

 The purpose is to prompt some thoughts on what is an equitable energy transition and the time it takes to implement.
 Please consider the work here a draft of thoughts rather than a definitive position I am taking.
 There is a lot of concepts and connections that need to be clarified and made.
 Nonetheless, we all have to begin to thinking along new lines at some point.
 So here is where I begin to redefine and address what a just energy transition is.

-About the AuthorDr.
-Michael LaBelle is an associate professor at Central European University.
-He holds a joint appointment between the Department of Environmental Sciences and Policy and the Department of Economics and Business.
-He founded the MyEnergy2050 website to change how we communicate and implement the energy transition.
+Dr. Michael LaBelle is an associate professor at Central European University in the Department of Environmental Sciences.
+He produces the My Energy 2050 podcast to change how we communicate and improve the energy transition.